mara/mara-example-project-2/README.md

 &nbsp;

-Mara does not run Windows.
+Mara does not run on Windows natively.

 &nbsp;